 As for the knead and rise, ensure the bread is being kneaded until smooth and elastic and has risen until just doubled in volume.

-It takes practice and trial and error.
+Bread baking takes practice and trial and error.
 Keep trying and you will perfect it!
-It took me a while and now I’m a bread baker pro, you can be too!
+It took me a while and now I’m a bread baking pro.
+You can be too!

 Usually, bread bakes at 375F.
 Always double-check your recipe for the baking temperature and time.